yopox/mdbg/README.md

-# Markdown flavoured by BGs

-# Markdown BG presentation
+# BG-flavoured markdown

 Mardown BG (_.mdbg_) is an improvement of the existing [Mardown](https://fr.wikipedia.org/wiki/Markdown) language.

-It provides some more functionnalities and syntaxes which make it possible to generate a fresh, correct and nice _.tex_ document.
+It provides nice features which make it possible to generate a fresh, correct and nice _.tex_ document.

 # Syntax

-## Markdown flavoured
+## Markdown-flavoured

 ### Headers